JohnMarzulli/StratuxHud/readme.md

 * $215 for HUDLY projector
 * Fans, case, cables

+Requires your aircraft to have a "12 Volt" cigarette power outlet.

 ### Alternative, Less Expensive Version

 A self contained system that uses a 3D printed case and teleprompter glass.
 This version can be built for the cost of a Raspberry Pi and the 3D print.